IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 ```

 #### Limitations
 1. You can't retrieve output files that are written to a local file system in a Streaming Analytics service.
-For information about retrieving files from a Bluemix Object Storage service, see [Object Storage](../beamrunner-5a-objstor/).
+For information about retrieving files from a Bluemix object storage service, see [Object storage on Bluemix](../beamrunner-5a-io/#object-storage-on-bluemix-swift).
 2. You can't download Streams application bundle (SAB) files of your Beam applications that are built remotely.

 ### The `DISTRIBUTED` context